← Back to ResourcesBreed Guides

 Comparison:

-• A Basset on a scent trail is genuinely not processing the recall cue — they have heard it but their brain has prioritized scent processing
+• A Basset on a scent trail is genuinely not processing the recall cue.
+They have heard it, but their brain has prioritised scent processing.

 Long-line walks, fenced off-leash areas only, recall built incrementally in low-distraction settings.
 Many lifelong Basset owners (including breeders and Basset rescue volunteers) never trust their Bassets off-leash in unfenced public spaces.
 This is normal and right, not failure.